jonnybcw/geo-photo-gallery/README.md

-# Gallery Photo with Location - Final Project for the Flutter course - UDESC
+# Gallery Photo with Location - Final Project - UDESC
 ### Developed by Jonny Eduardo Banach

-Challenge developed as a requirement for passing the Flutter course.
+Challenge developed as a requirement for approval in the Geographic Information Systems discipline.

 ### Applied concepts: